 PLEASE!
 Share, Follow and "Like" our page

-Dear Friends, during this COVID-19 crisis as public masses have been suspended, we are in need of your economic support.
+Dear Friends, as the COVID-19 pandemic crisis continues, we continue to need your economic support.
 Please consider signing up for any of our on-line giving programs.
 If you need help or have any questions, please do not hesitate to contact our parish office.
 "God will not be outdone in generosity".. a true sign of a good steward is the virtue of charity which is reflected in a generous spirit of giving.

 Bishop Gerald R. Barnes with the Latest Directives & Resources